cascode-labs/virtue/docs/source/overview/skill_guidelines.rst

 -----------------------

-The following expectations are set to ensure the quality and consistency of Virtue's code.
+The following expectations are set to ensure the quality and consistency of Virtue SKILL package's code.

-- Virtue code should be written using c-style function calls rather than lisp-style.
+- SKILL code should be written using c-style function calls rather than lisp-style.
 - Each file should contain less than 200 lines of code.
 - Applications with gui elements should seperate the gui code from the